Kozakini/Cyber-Clock/README.md

 # To run
 You need to have espressif ide installed and on linux run: \
 `
-idf.py set-target <ESP> \
+idf.py set-target <ESP>
+'
+'
-idf.py -p <PORT> flash monitor \
+idf.py -p <PORT> flash monitor
-`
+` \
-You also need to add api key for open weather map api and wifi parameters in main.c
+You also need to add api key for open weather map api and wifi parameters in main.c, if you want weather functionality.